nervosnetwork/ckb-js-vm/docs/tutorial/src/getting-started.md

 Let's explore the project structure to understand its components:

 - `packages/on-chain-script` - Contains the TypeScript code that will be compiled and deployed on the CKB blockchain
-- `packages/on-chain-script-tests` - Contains the off-chain TypeScript code for testing your on-chain script
+- `packages/on-chain-script-tests` - Contains the off-chain TypeScript code for testing your on-chain script.
+Note that a single test project can test multiple output files from different on-chain script projects.
+That's why there is a dedicated test project.

 ## Building and Testing